OBDS-Training/OBDS_Precourse_Setup/cgat_login.md

 # Logging into the CGAT Cluster

-You will recieve a username and password for the CGAT high performance compute cluster by email.
+You will receive a username and password for the CGAT high performance compute cluster by email.
 To access the cluster you must be on the University of Oxford network or VPN.
 Please open a terminal and type:

 `ssh <username>@cgatui.imm.ox.ac.uk`

 You will be asked to provide your password to gain access.
 To save typing passwords in the future we will set up a public-private key pair during the course.

 Please note that cgatui is a login node only and has very limited compute capacity.
 Once you have logged in please continue to the head node:

 `ssh cgath1`

 You will be asked for your password again.

 Please use the passwd command to change your password when you log in: